Bayesian estimation in multiple comparisons

 4. Random effects by participant, represented with grey circles around the means of the posterior distributions.

-Figure 5: A complete figure containing posterior distributions of multiple comparisons using our hierarchical model (wider distributions).
+Figure 5: A complete figure containing posterior distributions of multiple comparisons using our hierarchical model.
 Distributions are displayed in ascending order, from lower to higher posterior means, from the bottom.
-Narrow distributions come from our non-hierarchical model.
+Posterior distributions from a non-hierarchical model (analogous to LM in Fig. 2) are shown with dark gray borders.

-While in practice we would probably not visualize both models simultaneously in a paper (although this could certainly be useful), Fig. 5 allows us to see how our posteriors are affected by the hierarchical structure of model bFit1 (cf. bFit0).
-While Fig. 5 is comprehensive in what it shows, it does require multiple steps to be generated.
-I recommend using the much simpler approach in Code block 9, which creates a similar result in very few steps.
-Nevertheless, as mentioned earlier, reproducing Fig. 5 can be useful to fully understand what exactly we are doing, which in turn can help us better understand the models we are using.
+By design, Fig. 5 is comprehensive in what it shows.
+As such, it requires multiple steps to be generated.
+In general, if the reader is looking for a quick method, I would recommend using the much simpler approach in Code block 9, which creates a similar result in very few steps, although that approach will be more focused on hypothesis testing.
+Nevertheless, as mentioned earlier, reproducing Fig. 5 can be useful to fully understand what we are doing exactly, which in turn can help us better understand the models we are using.
+Ultimately, it also focuses on the magnitude of effects (rather than, e.g., whether an effect is statistically different from a null model, e.g., Bayes Factors).

 Below, I list the necessary steps involved in creating Fig. 5, some of which are required for both models.
 The reader can find a complete script to reproduce all the steps and the figure on the OSF repository mentioned at the beginning of the paper.